XxCHANDLERxX/notes/sci206/README.md

 ## Lecture 5
 Gases
 "You can do things with solids, liquids, and gases."
-Demo: puts a nut in a ballon and swings it around to make a noise
-Demo: puts liquid nitrogen inside a beaker with a ballon attached; ballon
+*Demo:*: puts a nut in a ballon and swings it around to make a noise *Demo:*: puts liquid nitrogen inside a beaker with a ballon attached; ballon
        expands

 Dipping your hand quickly into liquid nitrogen--a layer of gas from quickly boiling nitrogen insulates your hand.

-Demo: Steam engine (with a whistle!)
+*Demo:*: Steam engine (with a whistle!)

 Pressure: Force applied divided by surface area. e.g. Pushing your hand on a wall.